drio/postgresql_as_pub_sub/README.md

 ## Intro

-This is a proof of concept on how to use psql as a job server (see 1 and 2).
+This is a proof of concept to explore the idea of using [PostgreSQL as a job server](https://webapp.io/blog/postgres-is-the-answer/). server.

 ## Usage